 Waskan, J., Harmon, I., Horne, Z., Spino, J., & Clevenger, J. (2014).
 Explanatory anti-psychologism overturned by lay and scientific case classifications.
 Synthese.

 Braverman, M., Clevenger, J., Harmon, I., Higgins, A., Horne, Z., Spino, J., Waskan, J. (2012).
 Intelligibility is Necessary for Scientific Explanation, but Accuracy May Not Be, Proceedings of 34rd Annual Cognitive Science Society.

-Reinecke, M. & Horne, Z. (In Prep).
+Reinecke, M. & Horne, Z. (Submitted).
 Immutable morality: Even God could not change some moral facts.